REGnosys/rune-docs/website/drr-site/get-started/how-drr-works.md

 DRR is the industry authored interpretation of regulatory reporting rules, expressed in a deterministic, machine readable format.
 It defines:
 - How regulatory rules are translated into logic.
 - How CDM data should be structured and enriched.
-- How jurisdiction specific transformations are applied.
+- How regime-specific transformations are applied.
-- How final reporting payloads are produced.
+- How final reporting outputs are produced.

 ### The role of the execution engine (Rosetta)
 Rosetta is the original execution engine created to run DRR logic.
 It provides:
 - A compiler for the Rune DSL (formerly Rosetta DSL), the domain-specific language built on Java that DRR uses for its logic.
 - A runtime environment for executing CDM based rules.
-- Validation of CDM input structures.
+- Validation of CDM input and DRR output structures.
-- Step by step outputs for Translate → Enrich → Transform → Project.
+- Step by step outputs for Ingest → Enrich → Report → Project.
 - Deterministic execution across firms and environments.